Studying conservation is a great option if you care about the environment and enjoy the outdoors.

 Conservation is about protecting New Zealand’s natural ecosystems and supporting native wildlife.
-In our world of climate change and species loss, a career in conservation gives you the opportunity to make a positive impact on the planet.
+In our world of climate change and species loss, a conservation career allows you to positively impact the planet.

-At the end of the programme, you will have the opportunity to apply for a limited number of two-year DOC contracts, which means going straight from study into a new career.
+At the end of the programme, you will have the opportunity to apply for a limited number of two-year DOC contracts or one of the many regional projects throughout New Zealand, which means a great chance of going straight from study into a new career.

 NMIT also delivers short courses (see below) that guide ākonga (students) through completing the Conservation Field Skills training scheme. Ākonga can also study these short courses independently to grow individual skills.